 When Ron Paul lost, Thiel became the bad guy, and Alex spent the next stretch of his time arguing that he was trying to co-opt the libertarian movement on behalf of the globalists.

-He went on to even have this conversation in 2012 with a caller.
+He wanted him to even have this conversation in 2012 with a caller.

 Peter Thiel, the Bilderberg, has bragged that he supported Paul just to map with computers who everybody is to then understand how to target them politically.